 Which Card Is Better: Capital One Spark Miles or Chase Ink Preferred?

-Conversely, for those who will have few purchases in the bonus categories offered with the Ink Preferred, the Spark Miles card is compelling.
+Conversely, the Spark Miles card is compelling for those who will have few purchases in the bonus categories offered with the Ink Preferred.
 Earning 2X miles on everything and being able to transfer these to several great transfer partners offers fantastic value.
-The simpler rewards structure is also appealing.
+If you're a savvy AwardWallet user who knows how to get the most from your points and miles, you may be able to do better with Capital One transfer partners than Chase's.
+Also, the simpler rewards structure of the Spark Miles may be more appealing.

 AwardWallet Tip of The Day